Skip to content

 Explorer fretboard

-When no frets are selected, the area below the fretboard shows a "Try these beginner chords" section with four common ukulele chords: C, Am, F, and G7.
-Tap any chip to load the chord onto the fretboard instantly.
+When no frets are selected, the area below the fretboard shows a "Try These" section with a row of common ukulele chords: C, Am, F, G7, Em, and D. Tap any chip to load the chord onto the fretboard instantly.
 This is a quick way to hear what the chords sound like and see the fingering.
-Tap Reset to clear the fretboard and see the suggestions again.
+Tap Reset (in the action bar above) to clear the fretboard and see the suggestions again.

 Beginner chord suggestions